When are you Travelling?

 Exploring Iceland’s Pool Culture: A Local Tradition of Relaxation and Connection.

 When traveling through Iceland, you might notice that almost every town, no matter its size, has a swimming pool.
 That’s right—just about everywhere!
 Public pools dot the landscape.
 For Icelanders, pools are a daily staple, as essential as coffee to Italians or saunas to the Finns.
 Here, pools aren't just about splashing around; they’re part of Iceland’s rich cultural fabric and a way of life.
-Keep on reading for info on Pool Etiquette and a list of pools in the Westfjords. -
+Keep on reading for information on Pool Etiquette and a list of pools in the Westfjords. -

 Chasing the Northern Lights in the Westfjords